Text Size

 Gospel Clarity

 Nehemiah 13 clarifies the gospel by showing that even serious reform, covenant vows, public Scripture reading, and joyful worship cannot finally transform the human heart.
 The people fail in the very commitments they made.
-The gospel announces the deeper answer: Christ fulfills the Law, bears the curse for covenant breakers, cleanses the true temple, gives Sabbath rest, purifies His priestly people, and establishes the new covenant by His blood.
+The gospel announces the deeper answer: Christ fulfills the Law, bears the curse for covenant breakers, cleanses the true temple, gives Sabbath rest, purifies his priestly people, and establishes the new covenant by his blood.

 God's people still need reform, obedience, and vigilance, but their hope rests not in Nehemiah's corrections or their own vows, but in Christ's finished work and the Spirit's renewing power.